José Ber Gelbard: Political career

 After many trips and secret negotiations, elections were called.
 As Perón was still not allowed to be president, his associate Dr. Héctor Cámpora ran and was elected president on May 25, 1973.
 At Perón's direction, Cámpora appointed Gelbard as minister of "economy, finance, public works and trade."

-Cámpora stepped aside later that year and Peron was elected president.
+Cámpora stepped aside later that year and Perón was elected president.
 His third wife, Isabel Perón, ran and won as his vice president.
 Under Cámpora, Gelbard implemented "The Social Pact" (El Pacto Social), "cosigned in Congress by the CGE and CGT" which called for a freeze in prices and salaries so the country could progress economically, and for increased cooperation between business and government under a Three-Year Plan.
 Public investment was featured in a dominant role in the plan, with a government group, Corporación de Empresas Nacionales (CEN), set up to oversee this.
 It was to promote new industries and coordinate planning among different business sectors.
 The Peron government also nationalized the banking industry.

 Gelbard boosted exports by unilaterally lifting the Cuban blockade and selling one billion dollars in good to Cuba, including United States-branded cars manufactured in Argentina.
 (The US was forced to accept this action after Gelbard threatened to close all US car factories in the country.)
 He planned many economic missions.
 Gelbard headed large groups of Argentine businessmen and industrialists on visits to Cuba, Venezuela, Chile, the Soviet Union, Poland, Hungary, Czechoslovakia and other countries.
 On 1 July 1974, Perón died, leaving a divided party.
 Isabel Perón, his widow, who had earlier been chosen Vice President as a compromise between feuding factions, succeeded him to the presidency.
 Increasingly strained by rising labor union wage demands and the 1973 oil shock alike, the Social Pact gradually was unable to contain inflation, and class cooperation declined.
 In November 1974, Gelbard resigned, as the country's economic indicators continued to decline and his "Zero Inflation" plan failed.

-In March 1976 the military made a coup d'etat and overthrew Isabel Perón's presidency.
+In March 1976 the military made a coup d'état and overthrew Isabel Perón's presidency.
 Later accused of having bribed military officials to be allowed to leave, Gelbard and his family left the country before the coup and obtained political asylum in the United States.
 All his assets in Argentina were frozen.
 The reigning military junta sentenced Joseph Gelbard and his son Fernando to death in absentia.